mjastad/calm_workshop/lab6/ansible-example/lamp/README.md

         [dbservers]
         ntnxdbhost

-Here the webserver would be configured on the local host and the dbserver on a server called "bensible".
+Here the webserver would be configured on the ntnxweb host and the dbserver on a server called ntnxdbhost.
 The stack can be deployed using the following
 command:

         ansible-playbook -i hosts site.yml